 It can be said that to E-Commerce businesses, payment is the Make-or-Break step when it makes the last decision whether your order will be successful or not.
-And this is the reason why Shopify store owners spend hours considering different payment methods that Shopify provides.
+And this is the reason why Shopify store owners spend hours considering different Shopify payment gateways.

-This article will dive deeper into the differences between two of the most common payment methods in Shopify – Shopify vs. Paypal.
+This article will dive deeper into the differences between two of the most common payment methods in Shopify – Shopify Payments vs PayPal.

 Let’s find out the pros and cons of each method with us!